• Skip to primary navigation

 Costa Rica Birds

 With over 800 species of birds, Costa Rica is an excellent place for birdwatchers.
-You can find 6 types of toucans, 2 types of macaws, 57 types of hummingbirds and much more!
+You can find 6 types of toucans, 18 types of parrots, 57 types of hummingbirds and much more!
 Undoubtedly, birdwatching in Costa Rica ranks as one of the best in the world.

 The 6 types of toucans in Costa Rica are the Black Mandibled, Keel-billed, Emerald Toucanet, Collarred Aracari, Fiery Aracari and Yellow-eared.

 You can’t see all 6 toucans in one place in Costa Rica but you can see up to 3 in one.
-In Monteverde, you can see the Emerald Toucanet, Keel billed and Black Mandibled Toucan.
-You can see the Black Mandible and Fiery Aracari in Manuel Antonio and Osa Peninsula.
+For example: Keel billed, Yellow throated and Emerald Toucanet in Monteverde.

 The best places to see toucans in Costa Rica are Puerto Viejo, Tortuguero, Monteverde, Sarapiqui, Uvita, Manuel Antonio, Jaco, Boca Tapada, La Fortuna, Osa Peninsula and Bijagua.